 "It's impossible to pronounce on the disease yet," he said.
 "There is no certainty until the eruption appears.
 But, of course, there is every likelihood that it is the smallpox.
 It is very unfortunate.
 I am afraid that it will be difficult to get a nurse.
 All the nurses in town who will take smallpox cases are overbusy now, for the epidemic is still raging there.
 However, I'll go into town to-night and do my best.
-Meanwhile, as Mr. Bennett does not require any attendance at present, you must not go near him, Peter."
+Meanwhile, at present, you must not go near him, Peter."